Xsens

-Xsens Technologies B.V. (or Xsens) is a supplier of 3D motion capture products, wearable sensors and inertial sensors based upon miniature MEMS inertial sensor technology.
+Xsens Technologies B.V. (or Xsens) is a supplier of 3D motion capture products and inertial sensors based upon miniature MEMS inertial sensor technology.

 The company has created intellectual property in the field of multi-sensor data fusion algorithms, combining inertial sensors with aiding technologies such as GPS, Motion capture and biomechanical modeling.

-Xsens is part of Movella, a new company formed by combining mCube, Xsens, and Kinduct.
-Movella provide devices for sensing, capturing, and analyzing motion and states of being.
+Xsens is the product brand for their motion capture and inertial sensor products.
+Xsens is a brand of Movella, a company formed by combining mCube, Xsens, and Kinduct.
+Movella digitizes movement from humans and machines.

-Xsens has offices in Enschede (headquarter, Netherlands), Los Angeles, Bangalore, Shanghai and Hong Kong.
+Xsens has offices in Enschede (headquarter, Netherlands), Los Angeles, Bangalore, Shanghai, and Halifax.

 History

 The company was founded in 2000 by Casper Peeters and Per Slycke, both University of Twente graduates.
 Following work in measurement of the performance of athletes, they specialized in sensor technologies and sensor fusion algorithms.
-The company developed Inertial measurement units or AHRS (MTi-series and MTx) and human movement measurement systems (a complete wireless system MTw Awinda, the successor of the Xbus Kit).
+The company developed Inertial measurement units or AHRS (MTi-series and MTx) and human movement measurement systems (a completely wireless system MTw Awinda, the successor of the Xbus Kit).

 In 2007 Xsens introduced an inertial motion capture system called "Moven" (renamed to Xsens MVN in 2009).

 In 2008, Xsens acquired Utellus, a spin-off from telecom company Ericsson's EuroLab, specializing in applications of ultra wide band RF technology.

 In 2009 Xsens introduced the MVN BIOMECH system, a motion capture system for 3D human kinematics used in fields such as ergonomics, sports science and rehabilitation.

-In 2014 Xsens was acquired by Fairchild Semiconductor, and becoming part of ON Semiconductor in 2016.
+In 2014 Xsens was acquired by Fairchild Semiconductor, and became part of ON Semiconductor in 2016.

-In 2015 Xsens introduced a new inertial sensor module by the name of the MTi 1-series and in 2019 the latest series of inertial sensor modules was introduced, called the MTi 600-series.
+In 2015 Xsens introduced a new inertial sensor module by the name of the MTi 1-series and in 2019, the latest series of inertial sensor modules was introduced, called the MTi 600-series.

 In 2017 both Xsens MVN and MVN BIOMECH were renamed to Xsens MVN Animate and Xsens MVN Analyze.
 In Nov 2017, mCube acquired Xsens from ON Semiconductor.

 In January 2020 Xsens launched Xsens DOT development platform for the analysis and reporting of human kinematics.